kmahal/KMTabSlider/README.md

 This is the custom class that I created for a user to input their credit card information.

 I did a lot of research within apps that use credit cards to see what the industry has for their UX.
-Apps like Uber and Sprig (just 2 examples) have one textfield which animates over the card entry textfield to show the expiration date and cvv fields.
-I found that Stripe has a framework for use, but the design was stock.
+Apps like Uber and Sprig (just 2 examples) have one view which animates over the card entry textfield to show the expiration date and cvv fields.
 Venmo has a clear design practice of full screen width, white textfields and keeping that aesthetic remained important and so I built my own that duplicates that functionality.

 The specific implementation is available in the .m file, which I hope you all can read and see how I built it.